KasperSkytte/AutoTax/README.md

 ok 33 Step: Merge and output taxonomy
 ```

-The exact docker command above is being used for testing the master branch on [https://github.com/kasperskytte/autotax](https://github.com/kasperskytte/autotax), the latest test log of the master branch can be seen [here](https://github.com/KasperSkytte/AutoTax/blob/master/test_result.log)).
+The exact docker command above is being used for testing the master branch on [https://github.com/kasperskytte/autotax](https://github.com/kasperskytte/autotax), the latest test log of the master branch can always be seen [here](https://github.com/KasperSkytte/AutoTax/blob/master/test_result.log)).

 # Generating input full-length 16S sequences
 *AutoTax* is made to take input sequences obtained from the method described in [Karst et al, 2018](https://www.nature.com/articles/nbt.4045).
 The sequences need to be processed first using the Perl scripts in the `/fSSU-pipelines` subfolder.